More at rubyonrails.org:

 end

 The fields_for yields a form builder.
-The parameters' name will be what accepts_nested_attributes_for expects.
-For example, when creating a user with 2 addresses, the submitted parameters would look like:
+The parameter names will be what accepts_nested_attributes_for expects.
+For example, when creating a person with 2 addresses, the submitted parameters in params would look like this:

 {